qgis/QGIS-Documentation/source/docs/training_manual/forestry/basic_lidar.rst

 Now you need to install the LAStools to your computer.
 Get the newest :kbd:`lastools` version `here <http://lastools.org/download/lastools.zip>`_  and extract the content of the :kbd:`lastools.zip` file into a folder in your system, for example, :kbd:`c:\\lastools\\`.
 The path to the :kbd:`lastools` folder cannot have spaces or special characters.

 .. note:: Read the :kbd:`LICENSE.txt` file inside the :kbd:`lastools` folder.
-Some of the LAStools are open source and other are closed source and require licensing for most commercial and gubernamental use.
+Some of the LAStools are open source and other are closed source and require licensing for most commercial and governmental use.
 For education and evaluation purposes you can use and test LAStools as much as you need to.

 The plugin and the actual algorithms are now installed in your computer and almost ready to use, you just need to set up the Processing framework to start using them: